burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 const int* pointer_to_const;
 ```

-3. Quite a lot of important information is contained in ([6],  5.3.3 `sizeof`) including the following:
+3. Quite a lot of important information is contained in ([6],  5.3.3 `sizeof`), including the following:

     * `sizeof(char)` - with all variations of char is always *one byte*.
     * `sizeof(bool)` - is implementation-defined.